First Timers Guide

 Is the concert accessible to persons with disabilities?

 The Warner Theatre is accessible by all main entrances for persons with disabilities.
 During a performance, patrons in wheelchairs are seated in the aisle on the French Street side of the theatre.
-Guests who remain in their wheelchair are admitted free of charge.

 Who can I contact with questions or concerns?